 Articles

-Heineken Cup Posted about 12 years ago
+Heineken Cup Posted over 12 years ago

 The business end of the Heineken Cup is upon us and as ever there are some mouth-watering fixtures to look forward to.
 It seems a life time since the final pool games were staged – in fact it’s 10 weeks.
 While this is a long hiatus, it may in fact add to the anticipation ahead of the weekend.